Loading...

 Common measurement equivalents in grams

-They have a mild, slightly earthy, and nutty flavor with a distinctively crisp and crunchy texture.
-Because their flavor is subtle, they are excellent at absorbing the flavors of sauces and spices in stir-fries and soups.
+They have a very mild, slightly earthy, and nutty flavor with a unique, crisp, and crunchy texture that absorbs the flavors of the dish they are cooked in.

 Young Bamboo Tubes is a versatile ingredient found in cuisines around the world.
 With 27 calories per 100g and 2.6 grams of protein, it's a nutritious addition to many dishes.